 Stamford Resisting Arrest Lawyer

-When police are called for a domestic dispute, a common charge Stamford lawyers see is resisting arrest.
+When police are called for a domestic dispute, a common charge our attorneys see is resisting arrest.
 If you were charged with interfering with a police officer, it is a good idea to consult a Stamford resisting arrest lawyer for help with your defense.

-Can Resisting Arrest be Charged as a Felony?
+Can Interfering with the Police be Charged as a Felony?

 Yes.
 If the actions leading to arrest cause “serious physical injury” or the death of another person, then officers may charge the resisting individual with a Class D felony.
 This type of felony is punishable by up to five years in prison as well as a fine of up to $5,000.

-If someone is charged with felony interference with an officer, a Stamford resisting arrest lawyer may be able to present evidence to show that an injury is not sufficiently serious to warrant the classification as a felony.
+If someone is charged with felony interference with an officer, a Stamford lawyer may be able to present evidence to show that an injury is not sufficiently serious to warrant a felony resisting arrest charge.

 Contact a Stamford Resisting Arrest Attorney